-Paynearby Launches Digital Naari Platform To Generate Sustainable Self-Employment For Women Across Bharat
+PayNearby launches Digital Naari platform to generate sustainable self-employment for women across Bharat

-(MENAFN- ForPressRelease) Mumbai, 15 February, 2024: PayNearby, India's leading branchless banking and digital network has unveiled the Digital Naari platform that aims to generate long-term self-employment for women across Bharat.
+(MENAFN- Adfactors PR) Mumbai, 16 February, 2024: PayNearby, India's leading branchless banking and digital network has unveiled the Digital Naari platform that aims to generate long-term self-employment for women across Bharat.
 This program is designed to provide additional income generation opportunities for women in rural and semi-urban areas, recognising their pivotal role as equal contributors in the nation's growth.

 Aligned with the Government's ‘Lakhpati Didi’ initiative, the platform seeks to onboard and uplift 1 lakh women by the end of 2025, facilitating their economic empowerment.
 The goal is to help women business owners, single women, and women with literacy challenges to have sustainable livelihood opportunity while enhancing their financial well-being and fostering self-reliance.